top of page

 Track Blood Pressure

-This is one measurement that I feel is overlooked when it comes to minimizing the risk of cardiovascular disease and stroke, and it's something that can easily be tracked without going to a physician.
-If your goal is weight loss, then it should also help your overall health, and tracking body fat percentage, resting heart rate, and blood pressure are huge measurements to determine your overall health.
+Blood pressure is often overlooked when it comes to minimizing the risk of cardiovascular disease and stroke.
+Fortunately, it’s something you can easily track without a physician’s visit.
+If your goal is weight loss, monitoring blood pressure, body fat percentage, and resting heart rate can give you a clearer picture of your overall health.

 Track Sleep

-This is one measurement that can reveal a lot.
-I use my FitBit to track sleep, and there are plenty of other apps available for smartphones that can do the same.
+Sleep is another crucial measurement.
+I use my Fitbit to track my sleep, but there are plenty of other apps available for smartphones that can do the same.

-These are some great tools that you can use at your leisure to help monitor your personal health outside of seeing a physician.
-If you haven't done so yet, make sure you sign up to receive news and updates about my progress on losing 30 pound.
+These are some fantastic tools you can use to monitor your personal health outside of seeing a physician.
+If you haven't done so yet, make sure you sign up to receive news and updates about my progress on losing 30 pounds.
+Together, we can inspire each other to achieve our goals!